GStreamer/gstreamer/Basic+tutorial+4+Time+management.markdown

 Remember that attached to this page you should find the complete source code of the tutorial and any accessory files needed to build it.

-It has been a pleasure having you here, and see you soon\!
+It has been a pleasure having you here, and see you soon!

-Document generated by Confluence on Oct 08, 2015 10:27